Testis & paratestis

 Microscopic (histologic) description

-• Can assume several growth patterns including cohesive nests of squamoid cells with abundant pink cytoplasm and lacking associated hemorrhage
+• Several growth patterns may be present including cohesive nests of squamoid cells with abundant pink cytoplasm and lacking associated hemorrhage

 • Tumor cells have single pleomorphic and hyperchromatic nuclei with prominent nucleoli and occasional multinucleation along with well defined cytoplasmic membranes without discernible intercellular bridges